meltwater/mlabs-logger/docs/README.md

     - `outputFilter` (*function*): Output filter to use.
       The function will receive the log message object and should return `true` if the log should be printed, `false` otherwise.
+      This option is ignored when using the production logger.
       Default is no filter.
     - `noop` (*boolean*): Log all output to [debug] with the namespace set to the logger `name`.